rackerlabs/docs-cloud-dns/api-docs/v2/api-operations/methods/DELETE_deleteZone_v2__account_id__zones__zone_id__zones.rst

 | 503     | Service Unavailable   | The service is not available.               |
 +---------+-----------------------+---------------------------------------------+

+Request
+""""""""""""""""

-The following table shows the URI parameters for the request.
+This table shows the URI parameters for the request:

 +-----------------------+---------+---------------------------------------------+
 | Name                  | Type    | Description                                 |